VijayAdithyaBK/tidymind-ai/README.md

 - Generate personalized, actionable organization plans
 - Track progress through before/after image comparisons
 - Provide motivation and validation through gamified scoring

 ---

+## 🎯 Overview

+**TidyMind AI** transforms the overwhelming task of room organization into an achievable, step-by-step action plan.
+Simply upload a photo of your messy space, and our AI generates personalized decluttering strategies, organization tips, and aesthetic improvements—all delivered through an intuitive chalkboard-themed interface.

+---

+## 📸 Usage Workflow

+### 1. Upload Room Photo
+Users upload a photo of their messy room through an intuitive drag-and-drop interface.

+### 2. AI Analysis
+Review the generated 3-step action plan:
+- **Decluttering Phase**: What to throw away or move.
+- **Organization Phase**: Where to put things.
+- **Aesthetic Phase**: How to make it look good.

+### 3. Progress Tracking
+Upload an "after" photo to:
+- Verify it's the same room
+- Get a detailed score (0-100)
+- See improvements and remaining tasks
+- Celebrate achievements with confetti! 🎉

+---

+## ✨ Key Features

+- 📸 **Smart Image Analysis** - Upload photos and receive instant, AI-powered room organization insights
+- 📝 **Step-by-Step Action Plans** - Get clear, actionable tasks broken down by priority and time estimates
+- 📊 **Progress Tracking** - Upload "after" photos to compare your progress and get a detailed report card
+- 🎨 **Aesthetic Suggestions** - Receive tailored recommendations for color schemes, furniture placement, and décor
+- 💾 **History Management** - Save analyses for future reference with local storage
+- 🔒 **100% Private** - All processing uses your own Gemini API key; no data is stored externally
+- 🎓 **Guided Onboarding** - Interactive tour helps new users get started quickly

+---